Flover: A Temporal Fusion Framework for Efficient Autoregressive Model Parallel Inference: Preliminaries

 The above request indicates that for such a question ``How can AI help humans?", the inference server is allowed to generate a response of at most 300 words.
-For a specific autoregressive model that runs on the inference server, different requests have various input words, and the inference model will generate each answer word by word.
-According to the model specification, the inference process might terminate early if it outputs an end word, such as ``\$", denoting the completion of the answer.
+According to the model specification, the inference process might terminate early if it outputs an EOS word, such as ``\$", denoting the completion of the answer.
 Or, if it reaches the maximum length (e.g. 300), it will force the inference process to stop.

-Next, we will analyze two real inference scenarios where requests' arrival follows a constant time interval $\tau$ or the Poisson process~\cite{kingman1992poisson}, characterized by independence and stationarity.
-The memorylessness property of the Poisson process~\cite{kingman1992poisson} aligns with the nature of independent request arrivals, while the burstiness and sparsity observed in deep learning systems can be accommodated within this paradigm.
-Considering the arrival of requests conforms to the Poisson process $P(k) = \frac{e^{-\lambda}\lambda^k}{k!}$, the arrivals of requests occur randomly and independently over time. $\lambda$ denotes the expected number of arrivals that occur in a unit interval of time, and $P(k)$ represents the probability of $k$ requests arriving within a unit time interval.
+Next, we will analyze two real inference scenarios where requests' arrival follows a constant time interval $\tau$ or the Poisson process.
+The memorylessness property of the Poisson process aligns with the nature of independent request arrivals, while the burstiness and sparsity observed in deep learning systems can be accommodated within this paradigm.
+Considering the arrival of requests conforms to $P(k) = \frac{e^{-\lambda}\lambda^k}{k!}$, the arrivals of requests occur randomly and independently over time. $\lambda$ denotes the expected number of arrivals that occur in a unit interval of time, and $P(k)$ represents the probability of $k$ requests arriving within a unit time interval.
 Then the time interval $x$ between two arrivals can be modeled by Exponential distribution $f(x)=\lambda e^{-\lambda x}, x \geq 0$.

 Utilizing both paradigms enables us to gain insights into the request arrival patterns, facilitating efficient resource allocation and capacity planning within our design.